akhilmaddi2004/flask_user_api_task/README.md

-### Flask REST API – User Management
+## 🚀 Flask REST API – User Management

-This project is the solution for Task 4 of the Python Developer Internship at Elevate Labs.
+Task 4 – Python Developer Internship (Elevate Labs)

+This project is a REST API built using Flask.
+It manages user data using in-memory storage and supports all essential CRUD operations.

-The goal was to build a simple REST API using Flask that can manage user data.
+The goal of this task was to understand:

-The API supports the following operations:

-- Create a user
-- Read all users
-- Read a user by ID
-- Update a user
-- Delete a user

-Everything is stored in in-memory data during runtime.
+- 🔹 REST concepts
+- 🔹 HTTP methods
+- 🔹 Flask routing
+- 🔹 JSON handling
+- 🔹 API testing using browser + curl

-## 1. Project Structure
+## 📁 Project Structure

 /task4-flask-api
 │
-├── app.py
+├── app.py               # Main Flask application
-├── requirements.txt
+├── requirements.txt     # Dependencies

-## 2. How the API Works

-The API uses a Python dictionary called users_db to store data while the server is running.
-Each user has:

-- id
-- name
-- email
+The project is intentionally simple because the task requires API fundamentals, not databases.

+## 📌 Features Implemented

+- ✔ Create a user
+- ✔ Fetch all users
+- ✔ Fetch a user by ID
+- ✔ Update a user
+- ✔ Delete a user
-- age
+- ✔ JSON responses

-The application exposes REST routes to interact with this data.
+- ✔ Error handling for invalid IDs

+All operations are handled using a dictionary (users_db) that acts as temporary storage.

-## 3. Installation and Setup
+## 🛠 Installation & Setup

-# Step 1: Install dependencies
+1️⃣ Install dependencies

 - pip install -r requirements.txt

-# Step 2: Run the Flask app
+2️⃣ Run the Flask server

 - python app.py

-- The server will start at:
+3️⃣ API Base URL

 - http://127.0.0.1:5000/

-## 4. API Endpoints and Testing
+## 📡 API Endpoints & Testing Guide

-You can test this API using:
-- Browser (GET requests)
-- CMD curl commands (POST, PUT, DELETE)
-Below are all required tests.
+Below are all required API tests, exactly matching the task instructions.

-# A) Create a User (POST)
+🟦 1.
+Create User (POST)

+- Use CMD:

 curl -X POST http://127.0.0.1:5000/users ^
 -H "Content-Type: application/json" ^
+-d "{\"name\":\"Akhil\",
--d "{\"name\":\"Akhil\", \"email\":\"akhil@test.com\", \"age\":22}"
+\"email\":\"akhil@test.com\", \"age\":22}"

-Response:
+- ✔ Expected Response:

 {
   "id": 1,